-At September 30, 2020, the Company had a working capital of \$(798,321) including cash of \$145,825 as compared to a working capital of \$(376,893) including cash of \$115,568 at December 31, 2019.
+At March 31, 202, the Company had a working capital of \$(657,280) including cash of \$46,870, as compared to a working capital of \$(1,598,778) including cash of \$93,894, at December 31, 2021.

-At September 30, 2020, the Company had a total of 34,250,000 stock options exercisable between CAD\$0.065 and CAD\$0.37 that have the potential upon exercise to generate a total of C\$5,664,125 in cash over the next four and a half years.
+At March 31, 2022, the Company had a total of 30,215,000 stock options exercisable between C\$0.065 and C\$0.30 that have the potential upon exercise to generate a total of C\$4,494,000 in cash over the next four years.
 There is no assurance that these securities will be exercised.
 The Company's continued development is contingent upon its ability to raise sufficient financing both in the short and long term.
 There are no guarantees that additional sources of funding will be available to the Company; however, management is committed to pursuing all possible sources of financing in order to execute its business plan.
 The Company continues its cost control measures to conserve cash to meet its operational obligations.